michaelo/sapt/docs/COMPARISONS.md

 * No heavy UI or such (Postman idles at >300MB RAM vs max observed with sapt so far: 17MB)
 * Postman is not usable from command line.
 You have newman, but it (AFAIK) requires you to first export the collections from Postman using their quite verbose .json-format
-* It's not immidiately intuitive knowing what Postman stores at their servers and not
+* It's not immediately intuitive knowing what Postman stores at their servers and not, especially with regards to variables
 * Postman has lots of more features and among other things better response visualisation

 ### Differences from cURL: